GoogleCloudPlatform/cloud-data-quality/docs/getting-started-with-default-configs.md

 This section of the docs walks through step-by-step on how to test CloudDQ using the default configurations.

+Note the following assumes you have already met the project dependencies outlined in the main [README.md](../README.md#installing)

 First clone the project:
 ```
 git clone https://github.com/GoogleCloudPlatform/cloud-data-quality.git